yiisoft/data/README.md

 The package provides generic data abstractions.
 The aim is to hide storage aspect from the operations of reading, writing and processing data.

+Features are:

+- Data reader abstraction with counting, sorting, limiting and offsetting, reading criteria filter and post-filter.
+- Pagination abstraction along with offset and keyset implementations.
+- Data writer abstraction.
+- Data processor abstraction.

 ## Requirements

 - PHP 8.0 or higher.